ObamaCare Facts: Facts on the Affordable Care Act

 ObamaCare gives seniors access to cheaper drugs and free preventive care, reforms Medicare Advantage, and closes the Medicare Part D ‘donut’ hole.
 The fact is, the Affordable Care Act focuses heavily on ensuring better care for seniors and keeping Medicare strong for years to come.
 Learn about how the Affordable Care Act affects Medicare.

-• Want to get a better idea of how the Affordable Care Act affects Medicare, Medicare Advantage, Part D, or Medigap policies?
-Or perhaps you just have questions about how Medicare works or how Medicare enrollment works.
-Check out our section on ObamaCare and Medicare for the Facts on ObamaCare and Medicare reform.
+Do you want to get a better idea of how the Affordable Care Act affects Medicare, Medicare Advantage, Part D, or Medigap policies?
+Or perhaps you have questions about how Medicare works or how Medicare enrollment works.
+Look at our section on ObamaCare and Medicare for the Facts on ObamaCare and Medicare reform.

-• Aside from the “key provisions” of the Affordable Care Act (ObamaCare), there are hundreds of provisions that are very effective, but rarely talked about.
-For example, section 3022 of the PPACA includes guidelines for the establishment of Accountable Care Organizations (ACOs) under the Medicare Shared Savings Program.
+FACT: Aside from the “key provisions” of the Affordable Care Act (ObamaCare), there are hundreds of provisions that are very effective but rarely talked about.
+For example, section 3022 of the PPACA includes guidelines for the establishment of Accountable Care Organizations (ACOs) under the Medicare Shared Savings Program (MSSP).
 ACOs are doctors who band together and get paid based on their patients’ medical outcomes rather than on how many tests and procedures they perform.

 Qualified Health Plans